 Perform factory reset

 First off, let’s start by removing the Factory Reset Protection (FRP).
 Google introduced FRP in Android 5.0 Lollipop as an extra layer of security to prevent anyone from being able to reset and sell your device if lost or stolen.
-When you factory reset a phone with FRP enabled and try to set it up as a new device, you’ll be required to provide the login credentials for the last Google account that was configured on the device.
+When you factory reset a phone with FRP enabled and try to set it up as a new device, you’ll be required to provide the login credentials for the last Google account configured on the device.
 If you fail to provide those credentials, the device will remain locked and you can’t gain access.
-This is obviously not okay, especially if you’re trying to sell it or give it away.
+This is obviously not okay, especially if you’re trying to sell or give it away.

 Once the FRP is removed, you can now proceed with factory reset.
 The easiest way to factory reset your device is through the settings menu.
 The location of the factory reset option might vary slightly depending on your manufacturer.
 On most phones, you can factory reset your phone through the Settings app.
 Go to Settings >> General Management >> Reset >> Factory Data Reset, as shown in Figure 3.0 below.
 You may check your manufacturer’s support site for device-specific instructions.
 Otherwise, you can try factory resetting your phone using its power and volume buttons.